-Students who are enrolled in the above courses for the 2020-21 school year are required to complete the summer work.
+Students who are enrolled in the above courses for the 2021-22 school year are required to complete the summer work.
+Please note that there is not a summer assignment for AP Economics (grade 12) and AP Government (grade 12) this year.
 All summer assignments and related detailed information are posted at the top of this page.

 IMPORTANT NOTE: AP US HISTORY STUDENTS WILL NEED ONLINE ACCESS TO TEXTBOOK IN ORDER TO COMPLETE THE ASSIGNMENT.
-THE ONLINE ACCESS CODE IS NOW AVAILABLE ON GOOGLE CLASSROOM.
-E-mail Ms. Steindam with any questions at email@example.com
+STUDENTS CAN EMAIL MRS. O'MALIA FOR THE CODE AT firstname.lastname@example.org

 In September, students will be assessed on required reading in their Social Studies class and/or will be required to submit their written assignment.
 The assignments will take the form of a writing task in which students reference their knowledge and understanding of the required material.
 Students will be able to ask teachers about required books and the assignment prior to submission due date.

-If you have any questions about Social Studies summer reading please contact Mara Steindam,District Coordinator, Social Studies at 267-7576 or via email at Mara_Steindam@manhassetschools.org
+If you have any questions about Social Studies summer reading please contact Margaret Ronai,District Coordinator, Social Studies at 267-7576 or via email at Margaret_Ronai@manhassetschools.org